Solar power

 Wind Generator versus Solar Panels - Which is Better?

 "Going green" is in the minds of many people these days.
-Because we consume energy in huge quantities, it only makes sense to look for alternative ways to generate energy.
+Because we consume energy in such huge quantities, it only makes sense to look for alternative, more environmentally-friendly ways to generate energy.
 Wind generator versus solar panels is a common comparison: both forms of energy utilitize natural, renewal energy sources, respectively from the wind and from the sun.

 Solar panels are comprised of solar cells, which convert sunlight into energy we can use for solar home heating, solar water heating, and other uses.
 You may have seen residential homes covered with solar roof tiles to capture the sun's rays.